Transparent method. Defensible outputs.

 How Salary Coach works

 We turn BLS OEWS wage percentiles into clear ranges you can use—by state or metro (MSA)—with optional adjustments for hours and markup for employer benefits.
+The Estimator now includes a Current (Nowcast) option plus an Annual/Hourly toggle so you can match how compensation is budgeted.

 BLS-backed